TheOdinProject/curriculum/nodeJS/express_and_mongoose/express_104_view_templates.md

 - Write templates using Pug.
 - Pass information to a template from your view.
 - Implement read-only pages.
-- Describe how routes works.
+- Describe how routes work.
 - Describe how views and models work in practice.
 - Query database using models.
 - Describe date handling using luxon.